 I hope this blog helps you to avoid common mistakes when planning your wedding timeline.

 If you need advice and support with any wedding planning tasks, including planning your wedding timeline, please don’t hesitate to get in contact!
-As a multi-award-winning Norwich wedding planner, I work with couples getting married in Norfolk, Suffolk, Cambridge, Essex and beyond.
-If you’re thinking about hiring a professional wedding planner, I’d love to hear from you!
-You can reach me at email@example.com or 0800 772 0765.
+As a multi-award-winning UK wedding planner, I’d love to hear from you!
+You can reach me at [email protected] or 0800 772 0765.